From DITA XML to Markdown: lightweight information typing

 Markdown is a lightweight markup language.
 Unlike XML, it’s human-readable, easy to write, and doesn’t require dedicated software.
 Yet it still allows technical writers to apply the DITA philosophy of information typing, structuring content into concepts, tasks, and references.

 Instead of relying on heavy XML toolchains, writers can leverage open, freely available tools—including static site generators like Astro and its Starlight theme.
 Structured documentation is now accessible to a wider audience: individual writers, small teams, open-source contributors, and enterprise documentation teams alike.
+For a deeper look at how to apply DITA’s information typing discipline in Markdown, see strong information typing without the XML overhead.

 This blog is a work in progress.
 Most legacy content remains in French, but new content will primarily be in English.
 Over time, older posts may be translated or curated to align with this new focus.